JolifantoBambla/vk/README.md

 ## Motivation
 The goal of this project is to make Vulkan feel lispy without bringing in too much abstraction.
-This is achieved by adding a thin layer of CLOS wrappers and functions atop CFFI-bindings to the Vulkan shared library that gets rid of redundant struct members and output parameters of functions as much as possible.
+It provides a layer of CLOS wrappers and functions atop CFFI-bindings to the Vulkan shared library that gets rid of redundant struct members and output parameters of functions as much as possible.

 E.g. where you would have to write the following in C++ (without VulkanHpp) to get all GPUs on a computer: